Y-combinator in Python

 How neat!

-However, if we are not that strict, we can define Y-combinator simply with recursion like:
+However, if we are not that picky, we can define Y-combinator simply with recursion like:

 # By fixed-point definition